-• The site is currently undeveloped.
-It is wooded and includes a large contiguous wetland area near the center of the parcel.

-- There are no documented rare botanical features or significant wildlife habitat documented on the site. - A landscape plan is required for the preliminary plan submission.
+- The site is currently undeveloped.
+It is wooded and includes a large contiguous wetland area near the center of the parcel. - There are no documented rare botanical features or significant wildlife habitat documented on the site. - A landscape plan is required for the preliminary plan submission.
 Street trees are required at least every fifty (50) feet (§ 911.E.1.b).
-Street trees are not shown on the plan. - Limits of tree clearing are shown on the plan.
-Note 11 on the preliminary plan states that clearing of tress is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval.
+Street trees are not shown on the Final Plan. - Limits of tree clearing are shown on the plan.
+Note 11 on the preliminary plan states that clearing of tress is not allowed in areas where tree cover is depicted on the plan for a period of at least five (5) years from the date of Planning Board approval. - At the January 28, 2019 meeting, the Board requested notes on the plan detailing the landscaping plan for a buffer with the abutting properties to lots 6 & 7, and that it be a deeded no-cut buffer.